xy2gh/UTOPIA_package/README.md

 # UTOPIA

 Package to run the UTOPIA unit world model, a process-based mass balance model that estimates mass and particle number distributions of microplastics in a unit world model composed of 17 compartments covering air, water, soil and sediments though steady state solution of a 340 coupled first-order differential equations.
 Results are given for 5 size fractions ranging from hundreds of nanometers to milimiters and 4 aggregation states.
 Exposure indicators such as overall persistence and residence time are also given as outputs.
+Sensitivity and uncertainty analysis are possible using the [Monaco Monte Carlo framework](https://github.com/microplastics-cluster/utopia_package/blob/main/docs/montecarlo_tutorial.ipynb)

 This package version is based on the original UTOPIA model (see [original repo link]).
 It has been refactored for package use and includes updated process formulations and parameterizations.
+The package version also includes shape functionalities where users can run the model for [spheres](https://github.com/microplastics-cluster/utopia_package/blob/main/docs/model_tutorial_sphere.ipynb) and [fibers](https://github.com/microplastics-cluster/utopia_package/blob/main/docs/model_tutorial_fiber.ipynb).

 ## Usage